 And so often we have ideas of what we think will make us happy and feel fulfilled.
 Understandably, those are the goals we pursue.
 Why wouldn't we?

-On the contrary, as human persons, we feel fulfilled and alive in many different ways.
+As human persons, we feel fulfilled and alive in many different ways.

 That's what led me to create the nine different Human Light Types.
 I wanted to give us all a tool to help us each get clear on what's matters most.
 For some, it's changing the world in a big way.
 For others, it's loving and supporting their family to the best of their ability.
 Or taking adventures into the unknown.
 Or just enjoying life to its fullest, celebrating day-to-day life.
 For humans like me, my life has meaning when I use my experience and pain in service of others who struggle as I have.

 There are many ways to have a sense of meaning and purpose—that's why I'm devoted to this idea I call making progress on purpose.

 Having worked as a coach and strategist with private clients, I've come to understand that progress is not just something we make.
 It's a practice we choose.
 It's a way of being and doing that creates and sustains movement toward that which matters.